Emilio Núñez Portuondo

 Emilio Núñez Portuondo (September 13, 1898, in Philadelphia, Pennsylvania, U.S. – August 19, 1978, in Panama City, Panama) was a Cuban politician, lawyer, and diplomat.
 He was the 13th Prime Minister of Cuba in 1958.
 He received the National Order of the Legion of Honour of France among other decorations from many countries.

 Education and career

 Dr. Núñez attended La Salle School in Cuba and graduated as doctor of civil and public law in 1919 from the University of Havana.
 He served as a representative and senator from the Las Villas Province and also as the Cuban Minister Plenipotentiary and Envoy Extraordinary to Panama, Peru, Netherlands, Belgium and Luxembourg.
 He was secretary of the Constitutional Convention of 1940.
-Dr. Ramón Grau San Martín was the president of the Constitutional Convention which drafted the 1940 Constitution of Cuba.
+Dr. Ramón Grau San Martín and Dr. Carlos Marquez Sterling were the presidents of the Constitutional Convention which drafted the 1940 Constitution of Cuba.

-Dr. Núñez Portuondo served as the Cuban Permanent Representative with the rank of ambassador to the United Nations in 1952–1958; and was also Minister of Labor in 1954.
+Dr. Núñez Portuondo served as the Cuban Permanent Representative with the rank of ambassador to the United Nations in 1952–1958; and was also Minister of Labor under the interim president Dr. Andrés Domingo y Morales del Castillo in 1954.
 He served as president of the U.N.
 Security Council in September 1956 and 1957.
 He was Prime Minister of Cuba from March 6 to March 12, 1958.